scratches/carto-source-controller/README.md

 # Simple Supply Chain with Cartographer

 The aim is to create a supply chain that makes k8s deployments from pre-built images.
 The simplest way that could possibly work would be with a hard-coded image in the workload.
 To make it slightly more interesting we want to monitor the image repository and update the deployment if the image changes.
-There is an open source Tanzu [source-controller](https://github.com/vmware-tanzu/source-controller) that meets that need.
+There is an closed source Tanzu [source-controller](https://github.com/vmware-tanzu/source-controller) that meets that need.

 ## Setting up a Cluster